microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/Restore-MgIdentityGovernanceLifecycleWorkflow.md

 ## SYNOPSIS
 Restore a workflow that has been deleted.
-You can only restore a workflow that was deleted within the last 30 days before Azure AD automatically permanently deletes it.
+You can only restore a workflow that was deleted within the last 30 days before Microsoft Entra ID automatically permanently deletes it.
 This API is available in the following national cloud deployments.

 ## SYNTAX